Just because you’re a mom doesn’t mean you want to look like one.

 - The zippers can be difficult to zip.

-This breast pump bag is made of black material that shouldn’t show any dirt or stains, even with heavy usage.
+This bag is made of black material that shouldn’t show any dirt or stains, even with heavy use.
 The faux leather material is durable so it will hold up month after month.

 It can fit most of the popular portable pumps and has high-weight straps that won’t break under the strain of all the stuff you cram in your bag.